 Prior to receiving the PhD, I received my BA in Sociology, Summa cum Laude, from DePaul University in 2010 and my MA in Sociology from the University of Michigan in 2012.
 I am honored to have been elected by my peers as the Chair of the Society for the Study of Social Problem’s Division on Law and Society for 2014-2016, where I now serve as the Chair-elect for the Lee Scholars Support Fund, which provides support for international students to attend SSSP annual meetings.

 I am a founding member of the Formerly Incarcerated College Graduate’s Network.
-Our group of former prisoners is dedicated to supporting educational opportunity for prisoners and former prisoners a like, and supports human rights and social justice framework for criminal justice policy and practice.
+Our group of former prisoners has grown to nearly 500 members in its first year.
+We are dedicated to supporting educational opportunity for prisoners and former prisoners a like, by marshaling a human rights and social justice framework to tranform criminal justice policy and practice.

 For some of my personal prison story, you can watch my appearance on LiveLaw4 “Life of the Law” titled “Hangin’ by the Telephone”, here: https://www.youtube.com/watch?v=TqsDHKuQ46o

 When I can, I love to travel with my partner Eric, to exciting, far-flung places.
-I enjoy snorkeling and diving, beaches, downhill skilling, hiking, cooking – each about treasuring what we’ve been given on this beautiful planet.
+I enjoy snorkeling and diving, beaches, downhill skilling, hiking, cooking – each about treasuring the sheer amazingness of this planet and the people who live on it.